paulseddon/spring-mvc-cookie/README.md

   }
 }
 ```

-3. Register CookieCutter with Spring context (will autowire into CookieHandlerInterceptor)
+Register CookieCutter with Spring context (will autowire into CookieHandlerInterceptor).

-4. WebArgumentResolver for Cookie, ensures your Cookie is available as a parameter in controller.
+WebArgumentResolver for Cookie, ensures your Cookie is available as a parameter in controller.

 ```java
 public class ExampleCookieArgumentResolver implements WebArgumentResolver {